luxonis/modelconverter/README.md

 ## Running ModelConverter

+There are two main ways to execute configure the conversion process:

+1. **YAML Config File (Primary Method)**:
-Configuration for the conversion predominantly relies on a `yaml` config file.
-For reference, see [defaults.yaml](shared_with_container/configs/defaults.yaml) and other examples located in the [shared_with_container/configs](shared_with_container/configs) directory.
+   The primary way to configure the conversion is through a YAML configuration file.
+For reference, you can check [defaults.yaml](shared_with_container/configs/defaults.yaml) and other examples located in the [shared_with_container/configs](shared_with_container/configs) directory.

-However, you have the flexibility to modify specific settings without altering the config file itself.
-This is done using command line arguments.
-You provide the arguments in the form of `key value` pairs.
-For better understanding, see [Examples](#examples).
+1. **NN Archive**:
+   Alternatively, you can use an [NN Archive](https://rvc4.docs.luxonis.com/software/ai-inference/nn-archive/#NN%20Archive) as input.
+An NN Archive includes a model in one of the supported formats—ONNX (.onnx), OpenVINO IR (.xml and .bin), or TensorFlow Lite (.tflite)—alongside a `config.json` file.
+The config.json file follows a specific configuration format as described in the [NN Archive Configuration Guide](https://rvc4.docs.luxonis.com/software/ai-inference/nn-archive/#NN%20Archive-Configuration).

+**Modifying Settings with Command-Line Arguments**:
+In addition to these two configuration methods, you have the flexibility to override specific settings directly via command-line arguments.
+By supplying `key-value` pairs in the CLI, you can adjust particular settings without explicitly altering the config files (YAML or NN Archive).
+For further details, refer to the [Examples](#examples) section.

 ### Sharing Files